 Locals say Minnesota is underrated, and according to Micah and Jenna from WandertheMap, who live there, that’s just fine.
 I spent three days with them road tripping round northern Minnesota and they said they love having the state to themselves while everyone else goes off to do what they could do there, in the likes of Utah, Arizona and California.

-Minnesota and the Great Outdoors
+1. Explore the Great Outdoors

 From my recent adventures it’s easy to see that Minnesota is a great destination for anyone with a passion for the outdoors and looking for somewhere a bit different to go.
 Someone I met there, I forget who, said that people just think ‘Minnesota is cold all time’.
 He said it to me as I was shivering in my totally unprepared for action and adventure, leather (look!) jacket.
 I probably should’ve worn some socks too.